mehwaffle10/Waffle_Balance/README.md

 - Fixed fuse sound not resetting when extinguished
 - Fixed screen shake happening when the keg wasn't exploding
 - Cost 160 coins
+- Do 2x damage to wood structures so they can 1 shot tunnels within their inner radius
 - Removed 10 tick inconsistency in fuse timer (thanks bunnie!)
 - Now make sounds on damage and gibs on death (thanks mugg91!)